 The ANS Member’s Medal has been a feature of our Society since 1875.
 Early Member’s Medals were designed by George H. Lovett, Victor D. Brenner and Gutzon Borglum.
 The current medal is the 1977 creation of sculptor Frank Eliscu.
 The 2 1/2 inch bronze medal features a high relief owl on the obverse and the Society’s emblem of an oak leaf cluster on the reverse.
 The Member’s Medal is available to ANS members only.

 The design of this two-piece medal by Janos Kalmar of Budapest was selected from over 40 entries in an international competition.
 This 3 x 3 inch medal is the first ANS cast medal in over 70 years.
 It was produced at the C. A. Brown Foundry, Cranston, RI and has been given a custom patina by Hugo Greco of Danbury, CT.
 The medal is available for purchase in bronze.
 Silver medals were given to donors of $5000 or more in the Society’s 1988 Endowment campaign.

 Price: $100 (no member discount)

 This highly sculptural medal is the work of Magdalena Dobrucka of Warsaw, Poland.
 The design was selected in an international competition which elicited more than 100 designs from 16 countries.
 The medal has been struck by the J. Jenkins Sons Company of Baltimore, MD.
-Serially numbered medals are available in bronze with a special dark patina, in sterling silver and, and in sets of both medals with matched numbers.
+Serially numbered medals are available in bronze with a special dark patina and in sterling silver.

 This medal commemorates the Society’s move from its former home at Audubon Terrace to downtown Manhattan.
 Designed by Eugene Daub, it was struck in bronze by the Medallic Art Company.